KenKundert/svg_schematic/README.rst

 You may pass a wire or wires directly under the source and the wire will be concealed by the source.

-The component also includes the nine principal coordinates for the source: c, n, ne, e, se, s, sw, w, and nw.
-Except for c, they are evenly distributed around the circle.
+The component also includes the nine principal coordinates for the source: C, N, NE, E, SE, S, SW, W, and NW.
+Except for C, they are evenly distributed around the circle.
 The coordinate attributes for the pins are named 'p', and 'n'.